zarf-dev/zarf/docs/3-create-a-zarf-package/4-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** Changes the handling of a variable to load contents differently (i.e. from a file rather than as a raw variable)
+**Description:** Changes the handling of a variable to load contents differently (i.e. from a file rather than as a raw variable - templated files should be kept below 1 MiB)

 |          |                    |
 | -------- | ------------------ |